Patagonia Men's Limited Edition Pataloha® Shirt

 3.8-oz 60% hemp/35% recycled polyester/5% TENCEL® lyocell woven dobbyView The Footprint Chronicles

 Hemp is an alternative natural fiber that’s cultivated with low impact on the environment.
-It requires no irrigation, uses no pesticides or synthetic fertilizers, and is harvested and processed by hand.
+It requires no irrigation or synthetic fertilizers, and is harvested and processed by hand.
 It’s one of the most durable natural fibers on the planet, and results in a fabric with a wonderful drape, comparable to linen.

 Unfortunately, industrial hemp is illegal to grow in most parts of the world because government agencies continue to associate it with marijuana.
 We currently import our high-quality hemp from China, and continue to hope that it might someday grow freely again.